 The FSS dialogues confirmed the urgency to intensify and improve ongoing initiatives' focusing on inclusiveness to: better understand Consumers' food and nutrition needs, improve value chains delivery systems and catalyze effective coordination, collaboration and learning among players.
 The live discussions lead to agreed immediate actions while divergent views were deferred for further discussions.
-Agreed actions were building on ongoing government initiatives drawn from the National Agriculture Investment Plan (NAIP), and other developments along value chains to support Food and nutrition programmes such as School Feeding and Food Assistance Programmes.
+Agreed actions were building on ongoing government initiatives drawn from the transformational instrument based National Agriculture Investment Plan (NAIP), and other developments along value chains to support Food and nutrition programmes such as School Feeding and Social Protection Programmes.

-Outcomes of the dialogue revealed major challenges to local food systems towards addressing the "Eswatini's triple burden" of malnutrition marked by stunting, anaemia and overweight in children under five years of age.
-The main causes included high vulnerability, low production and productivity, poor linkages and coordination, limited access to finance, Poor agricultural information and data systems, and unsustainable exposure to trade and climatic shocks.
+Outcomes of the dialogue revealed major challenges to local food systems towards addressing the "Eswatini's triple burden" of malnutrition marked by stunting, anaemia and overweight in children under five years of age; high incidence of poverty (58.9%) due to structural and systematic exclusion of smallholder producers on Swazi Nation Land (under traditional tenure).
+The main causes included high vulnerability, low production and productivity, poor linkages and coordination, limited access to finance, Poor agricultural information and data systems, weak institutions and policy implementation; and unsustainable exposure to trade and climatic shocks.
 Given the magnitude and urgency to deliver, Game Changing Pathways to accelerated implementation were committed to as described below.